Kevin Durant: Playoff disappointment (2021–2022)

-On April 12, Durant in his first play-in appearance scored 25 points, grabbed 5 rebounds, dished out 11 assists along with 2 steals, and 3 blocks in a 115–108 win over the Cleveland Cavaliers to secure the 7th spot for the playoffs.
-In Game 1 of the First Round of the playoffs against the Boston Celtics, Durant passed Jerry West for 8th place on the NBA all-time playoff career scoring list.
+On April 12, Durant in his first play-in appearance scored 25 points, grabbed 5 rebounds, dished out 11 assists along with 2 steals, and 3 blocks in a 115–108 win over the Cleveland Cavaliers to secure the #7-seed spot for the playoffs.
+In Game 1 of the first round of the playoffs against the Boston Celtics, Durant passed Jerry West for eighth place on the NBA all-time playoff career scoring list.
 Brooklyn would go on to lose to Boston in four games despite Durant's 39-point, 7-rebound and 9-assist outing in the 116–112 close-out loss in Game 4.
-Over the first three contests, he would be held to just under 37% shooting from the field, including a 4-of-17 shooting performance in Game 2, in a series dominated by the Celtics’ top-ranked defense as Durant was swept for the first time in his 14-year NBA career.
+Over the first three contests, he would be held to just under 37% shooting from the field, including a 4-of-17 shooting performance in Game 2, in a series dominated by the Celtics' top-ranked defense as Durant was swept for the first time in his 14-year NBA career.

 Offseason trade request (2022–2023)

 On June 30, 2022, it was reported that Durant had requested a trade from the Nets.
 Durant's preferred trade destinations were the Phoenix Suns and the Miami Heat.
 The favorites to land Durant were the Toronto Raptors and Boston Celtics, two teams which he had also been interested in.
 On August 24, 2022, Durant rescinded his trade request after meeting with Nets management.

 On October 24, Durant scored 37 points on 14-for-20 shooting from the field in a 134–124 loss against the Memphis Grizzlies and moved past Alex English into 20th place on the NBA all-time career scoring list.
-On October 31, Durant recorded 36 points, 9 rebounds and 7 assists in a 116–109 win over the Indiana Pacers.
+On October 31, Durant recorded 36 points, nine rebounds, and seven assists in a 116–109 win over the Indiana Pacers.
 He passed Vince Carter for 19th on the NBA all-time career scoring list.
 Durant scored at least 25 points in each of the first seven games of the season, the most in franchise history.
 On November 9, Durant posted a triple-double with 29 points, 12 rebounds and 12 assists in an 112–85 win over New York Knicks.
 His rebounds and assists were both season highs.
 On November 17, Durant scored 35 points in a 109–107 win over the Portland Trail Blazers.
 He became just the 19th player all-time to reach 26,000 career points.
 Durant also tied Michael Jordan for the sixth most consecutive 25-point games to start a season with 16.
 On November 23, Durant passed Kevin Garnett for 18th place on the NBA all-time career scoring list in an 112–98 win over the Toronto Raptors.
 On November 29, Durant scored a season-high 45 points on 19-of-24 shooting from the field and added seven rebounds and five assists in 109–102 win over the Orlando Magic.